eez-open/studio/help/en-US/components/widgets/Gauge (EEZ-GUI).md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ovaj widget prikazuje zadanu vrijednost kroz `Data` property unutar gauge charta.
-Također, ako je zadano, prikazati će i threshold liniju na zadanim pozicijama, npr. za označavanje neke kritične vrijednosti.
+Displays the default value through the `Data` property inside the gauge chart.
+Also, if it is set, it will also show the threshold line at the given positions, for example to mark some critical value.

 # PROPERTIES

-## Data [DRAFT]
+## Data

-Ovo je vrijednost unutar raspona `[Min, Max]` koja se prikazuje u Gauge.
+The value within the `[Min, Max]` range that is displayed in the Widget.

-## Default style [DRAFT]
+## Default style

-Style koji se koristi za renderiranje pozadine widgeta.
+Style used when rendering the background of the Widget.

-## Min [DRAFT]
+## Min

-Minimalna vrijednost koju može imati `Data` vrijednost.
+The minimum value that `Data` can contain.

-## Max [DRAFT]
+## Max

-Maksimalna vrijednost koju može imati `Data` vrijednost.
+The maximum value that `Data` can contain.

-## Threshold [DRAFT]
+## Threshold

-Ovo je opcionalna vrijednost unutar raspona `[Min, Max]` na čijoj poziciji će se nacrtati linija u zadanom stilu (`Threshold style`).
+An optional value within the range `[Min, Max]` at the position of which a line will be drawn in the default style (`Threshold style`).

-## Unit [DRAFT]
+## Unit

-Ovo je unit koji će se ispisati desno od `Data` vrijednosti.
+The unit that will be displayed to the right of the `Data` value.

-## Bar style [DRAFT]
+## Bar style

-Style koji se koristi za renderiranje bara unutar gauge widgeta.
+Style used to render the bar inside the Widget.

-## Value style [DRAFT]
+## Value style

-Style koji se koristi za renderiranje vrijednosti koja se zadaje kroz `Data`.
+Style used to render the value specified through `Data`.

-## Ticks style [DRAFT]
+## Ticks style

-Style koji se koristi za renderiranje ticksa na skali.
+The style used to render the ticks on the scale.

-## Threshold style [DRAFT]
+## Threshold style

-Style koji se koristi za renderiranje threshold linije.
+Style used to render the threshold line.

 # INPUTS [EMPTY]

 # OUTPUTS [EMPTY]

-# EXAMPLES [DRAFT]
+# EXAMPLES

--   eez-gui-widgets-demo
+* _eez-gui-widgets-demo_